-The Complete Guide to Scan-Based Trading (SBT): How to Leverage DSD Data for Smarter Retail
+The Complete Guide to Modernized Scan-Based Trading (SBT): How to Leverage Supply Chain Partner Management for Smarter Retail

 What is Scan-Based Trading?